 Ioana is instructed in a broad range of criminal matters including people trafficking and modern slavery, dishonesty, drugs, violence and regulatory offences.
 She is a tenacious, hard-working barrister, particularly versed in disclosure issues, abilities that have led to her instruction in very complex cases from an early stage in her career.
 Ioana is fearless in cross examination and a charismatic advocate throughout.
-Her ability to connect and engage with the jury has led to swift acquittals in very serious cases.
+Her ability to engage with the jury has led to swift acquittals even in cases that are against the odds and instructing solicitors trust her to handle even the most complicated clients and cases.

-Ioana has a real eye for detail and she is the led junior of choice in extremely complex cases, in particular those involving extensive telephone and banking material.
-She is often praised by her unmatched work ethic.
+Ioana has a real eye for detail and she is the led junior of choice in any complex case, in particular those involving extensive telephone and banking material.
+She is often praised by solicitors and her leaders for her unmatched work ethic.
 Her ability to digest enormous amounts of information and remember the detail never fails to impress.
 She has been instructed in high profile cases, of which a significant number of drug conspiracies, murders and the largest people trafficking case to date in Europe.
+She is often led by QC in murder cases.

 Ioana also represents Respondents in civil applications, such as forfeiture and Slavery and Trafficking Risk Orders.
-She gives robust advice and drafts persuasive written representations often resulting in the conclusion of the case in her clients’ favour.
+She gives robust advice and drafts persuasive written representations often resulting in the conclusion of the case in her clients’ favour, against all odds.

 Areas of Expertise